This section details:

 - Notify the Office for Students, although note that this will only be used on an individual basis for monitoring and not to follow up any individual complaints

 The Office for Students has published consumer rights guidance to ensure students applying to an English provider have all of the information they need.
-For more information see the Office for Students' Frequently Asked Questions.
+This can be read here.

 Unconditional offers and choosing a university or college course

 The pause on unconditional offer-making has now been lifted but universities and colleges are expected to act in the best interests of students in making offers.
 This includes refraining from large-scale use of unconditional offers and other practices which might lead to a student to make a decision against their own interests.
 There will be plenty of places available for applicants to choose from when making their applications and decisions.
 It is important that students consider all their options and offers and do not make impulsive decisions.
 You can find useful information on the Discover Uni website.

 Applicants who receive an unconditional offer are always advised to consider whether this is the right university or college and course for them before they make any decision.
 It is important for applicants to explore and consider all their options.
 There will be plenty of courses to choose from, reflect on your choices this year.
 You can find more information on UCAS website.